 The Call Family Papers and Brevard Family Papers were loaned to the University of North Carolina Southern Historical Collection in 1940 and maintained as two separate collections, #2293 (Call) and #2294 (Brevard).
 Selected documents from both collections were microfilmed (see Box 14).
 The owners removed the papers from the Southern Historical Collection in 1992 and donated them to the Florida State Archives with the request that they be maintained as a single collection.

-Slavery Florida Plantation life Florida Women and war
+Civil War (Fla.)
+Family Florida Secession.
+Slavery Florida Women and war

-Diaries. aat Commissions. aat Military commissions. aat Scrapbooks. aat Clippings. aat Speeches. aat Financial records. aat Poetry. aat Poems
+Clippings. aat Commissions. aat Diaries. aat Financial records. aat Military commissions. aat Scrapbooks. aat Speeches. aat Poetry. aat Poems